 In pursuit of a conceptual map of “deep adaptation,” we can conceive of resilience of human societies as the capacity to adapt to changing circumstances so as to survive with valued norms and behaviours.
-Given that analysts are concluding that a social collapse is inevitable, the question becomes: What are the valued norms and behaviours that human societies will wish to maintain as they seek to survive?
+Given that some analysts are concluding that a societal collapse is now likely, inevitable, or already occurring, the question becomes: What are the valued norms and behaviours that human societies will wish to maintain as they seek to survive?
 That highlights how deep adaptation will involve more than “resilience.”
 It brings us to a second area of this agenda, which I have named “relinquishment.”
 It involves people and communities letting go of certain assets, behaviours and beliefs where retaining them could make matters worse.
 Examples include withdrawing from coastlines, shutting down vulnerable industrial facilities, or giving up expectations for certain types of consumption.
 The third area can be called “restoration.”
 It involves people and communities rediscovering attitudes and approaches to life and organisation that our hydrocarbon-fuelled civilisation eroded.
 Examples include re-wilding landscapes, so they provide more ecological benefits and require less management, changing diets back to match the seasons, rediscovering non-electronically powered forms of play, and increased community-level productivity and support.
+A fourth area for Deep Adaptation is what could be termed “reconciliation.”
+That is in recognition of how we do not know whether our efforts will make a difference, while we also know that our situations will become more stressful and disruptive, ahead of the ultimate destination for us all.
+How we reconcile with each other and with the predicament we must now live with will be key to how we avoid creating more harm by acting from suppressed panic (Bendell, 2019).

 It is not my intention in this paper to map out more specific implications of a deep adaptation agenda.
 Indeed, it is impossible to do so, and to attempt it would assume we are in a situation for calculated attempts at management, when what we face is a complex predicament beyond our control.
 Rather, I hope the deep adaptation agenda of resilience, relinquishment and restoration can be a useful framework for community dialogue in the face of climate change.
 Resilience asks us “how do we keep what we really want to keep?”
 Relinquishment asks us “what do we need to let go of in order to not make matters worse?”
 Restoration asks us “what can we bring back to help us with the coming difficulties and tragedies?”
-In 2017, this deep adaptation agenda was used to frame a festival of alternatives organised by Peterborough Environment City Trust.
+Reconciliation asks “with what and whom can we make peace with as we face our mutual mortality?”
+In 2017, part of this deep adaptation agenda was used to frame a festival of alternatives organised by Peterborough Environment City Trust.
 It included a whole day devoted to exploring what relinquishment could involve.
 As such, it allowed more open conversation and imagination than a narrower focus on resilience.
 Further events are planned across the UK.
 Whether it will be useful framing for a broader-level policy agenda is yet to be seen.

 How does this "deep adaptation agenda" relate to the broad conceptual framework of sustainable development?
 It is related to other perspectives that despite the attention of international institutions to “sustainable development goals,” the era of “sustainable development” as unifying concept and goal is now ending.
 It is an explicitly post-sustainability framing, and part of the Restoration Approach to engaging with social and environmental dilemmas, as I outlined elsewhere (Bendell, et al 2017).